Trump's New York hush-money case will start March 25. It’s the first of his criminal trials

 Trump is also awaiting a decision, possibly as early as Friday, in a New York civil fraud case that threatens to upend his real estate empire.
 If the judge rules against Trump, who is accused of inflating his wealth to defraud banks, insurers and others, he could be on the hook for millions of dollars in penalties among other sanctions.

-Along with clarifying the trial schedule, Merchan is also expected to rule on key pretrial issues, including a request by Trump's lawyers to throw out the case, which they have decried in court papers as a "discombobulated package of politically motivated charges marred by legal defects."
+Along with clarifying the trial schedule, Merchan also rejected a request by Trump's lawyers to throw out the case.

-Trump's lawyers, Todd Blanche and Susan Necheles, accuse Manhattan District Attorney Alvin Bragg, a Democrat, of bringing the case to interfere with Trump's chances of retaking the White House.
+Trump's lawyers accuse Manhattan District Attorney Alvin Bragg, a Democrat, of bringing the case to interfere with Trump's chances of retaking the White House.
 Bragg's predecessor, Cyrus Vance Jr., declined to pursue a case on the same allegations.

 The charges are punishable by up to four years in prison, though there is no guarantee that a conviction would result in prison time.